Friday, 16 January 2026

 Some skies hold everything back.

-So I learned
+So she learned

 how fields do it—